godotengine/godot-docs/tutorials/3d/high_dynamic_range.rst

 Keep in mind that sRGB -> Linear and Linear -> sRGB conversions must always be **both** enabled.
-Failing to enable one of them will result in horrible visuals suitable only for avant garde experimental indie games.
+Failing to enable one of them will result in horrible visuals suitable only for avant-garde experimental indie games.

 Parameters of HDR